DecentricCorp/Lightrail-API-Docs/apiary-sources/endpoints/cards-cardId-transactions-transactionId-void-POST.md

 ### Void Pending Transaction [POST /cards/{cardId}/transactions/{transactionId}/void]
-Voids a pending Transaction.
-This makes the value of the pending Transaction available to be used by other Transactions.
+Voids a pending Transaction by unlocking the value withheld by the pending Transaction.

 ---
 + Parameters